ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js Worker Threads + WebAssembly GC: Faster ML Pre/Post-Processing Without Native Addons - <a href="https://medium.com/@hjparmar1944/node-js-worker-threads-webassembly-gc-faster-ml-pre-post-processing-without-native-addons-4ca630f0b9de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+One Thread, Thousands of Requests: How a Production Incident Taught Me the Real Node.js Event Loop - <a href="https://stenzr.medium.com/one-thread-thousands-of-requests-how-a-production-incident-taught-me-the-real-node-js-event-loop-294678d6b4c8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bytecraft`**
+✍️ **posted by `Rohit Kumar`**

-<blockquote>Move CPU-heavy tokenization, image transforms, and post-processing off the event loop — and into a portable WebAssembly GC module running…
+<blockquote>It was supposed to be a quite weekoff.
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Death of Magic: Why TypeScript Finally Forced Us to Use NodeNext - <a href="https://medium.com/@prayas.j9/the-death-of-magic-why-typescript-finally-forced-us-to-use-nodenext-5e99837d1dd8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Finally Asked My Terminal: “Why Is This Even Installed?” - <a href="https://medium.com/@saumyakushwahsk/i-finally-asked-my-terminal-why-is-this-even-installed-826ba9e3c77c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prayas Jain`**
+✍️ **posted by `Saumya Kushwah`**

-<blockquote>The Golden Age of Magic (2015–2020)
+<blockquote>Last week I removed a dependency I thought was dead weight.
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Built Real-Time Apps in Node.js Without WebSockets.
-Here’s What Changed - <a href="https://medium.com/@satnammca/i-built-real-time-apps-in-node-js-without-websockets-heres-what-changed-8b658dfb1b2f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Production Anti-Patterns Nobody Admits (But Everyone Suffers From) - <a href="https://medium.com/codetodeploy/node-js-production-anti-patterns-nobody-admits-but-everyone-suffers-from-1c50525bfb0f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satnam Singh`**
+✍️ **posted by `Neha Singh`**

-<blockquote>Real-time communication is essential for modern web applications, but WebSockets aren’t always the right choice.
-In this article, we’ll…
+<blockquote>Real Production Mistakes That Don’t Show Up in Tutorials…
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>4.
-How to Stop Blocking the Main Thread: Understanding Event Loop - <a href="https://keroles-masoud.medium.com/how-to-stop-blocking-the-main-thread-understanding-event-loop-79b9cda927f6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Create Your First Node.js API (Step by Step for Beginners) - <a href="https://medium.com/@yogxworld/create-your-first-node-js-api-step-by-step-for-beginners-ca1239789b89?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Keroles Massoud`**
+✍️ **posted by `Random Articles`**

-<blockquote>From blocking threads to non-blocking loops: A guide to how Node.js manages high-concurrency without crashing single thread.
+<blockquote>If you’re starting your backend journey, Node.js is one of the best places to begin.
+In this article, we’ll build a simple REST API using…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Fix the cursor-agent Architecture Mismatch Error on Intel Macs - <a href="https://medium.com/@iklobato/how-to-fix-the-cursor-agent-architecture-mismatch-error-on-intel-macs-827581bfa96d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Testing Next.js Cron Jobs Locally: My Journey from Frustration to Solution - <a href="https://medium.com/@quentinmousset/testing-next-js-cron-jobs-locally-my-journey-from-frustration-to-solution-6ffb2e774d7a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `iklobato`**
+✍️ **posted by `Quentin Mousset`**

-<blockquote>If you’ve recently tried to use `cursor-agent` on your Intel-based Mac and encountered a cryptic error about incompatible architectures…
+<blockquote>The NPM package that solves me from madness
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to Build Real-Time Search Agents (Wikipedia, Web Search, API Search) Using Node.js - <a href="https://noncodersuccess.medium.com/how-to-build-real-time-search-agents-wikipedia-web-search-api-search-using-node-js-02ce7276b9f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Outsource Node.js Development in 2026: Vendors, Costs, and Selection Guide - <a href="https://medium.com/enosis-outsourcing/outsource-node-js-development-vendors-costs-and-selection-guide-da7abc6262f1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NonCoderSuccess`**
+✍️ **posted by `Enosis Outsourcing Staff`**

-<blockquote>Large Language Models are powerful.
- But they have one big limitation that every serious builder eventually hits:
+<blockquote>A practical look at Node.js outsourcing partners, pricing benchmarks, and how to make a long-term decision without vendor lock-in
-Continue reading on Medium »</blockquote>
+Continue reading on Enosis Outsourcing Publication »</blockquote>

 <h3>7.
-Building Future-Ready Web Applications with Angular, React & Node.js - <a href="https://medium.com/@Tecoreng/building-future-ready-web-applications-with-angular-react-node-js-ce1d4b1a265c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why the React useEffect Dependency Array is a Silent Bug Creator - <a href="https://medium.com/@adesh.barve20/why-the-react-useeffect-dependency-array-is-a-silent-bug-creator-1b4fad2fa5c5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tecoreng`**
+✍️ **posted by `Webstack`**

-<blockquote>The Question Every Cutting-Edge Product Eventually Confronts
+<blockquote>Have you ever spent hours chasing a bug only to find it was a missing variable in a useEffect?
+It happens to all of us.
+The next time you…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Node.js Memory Leaks: 7 Patterns That Crash Production Apps - <a href="https://medium.com/@saad.minhas.codes/node-js-memory-leaks-7-patterns-that-crash-production-apps-cd5f22f0d55e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Saad Minhas`**

+<blockquote>At 3 AM, my phone buzzed.
+Our client’s API was down.
+Again.
+For the third time this week.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Stop Asking AI “Can You Help Me?” — Here’s How to Get Real Work Done Instead - <a href="https://medium.com/@shivam29feb/stop-asking-ai-can-you-help-me-heres-how-to-get-real-work-done-instead-c2fc460dd35e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Spring Boot vs Express.js — What Should You Learn in 2026? - <a href="https://code.likeagirl.io/spring-boot-vs-express-js-what-should-you-learn-in-2026-42d9ffd64945?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivam Shukla`**
+✍️ **posted by `FutureLens`**

-<blockquote>The Problem with How Everyone Prompts AI
+<blockquote>“Image generated by Gemini”
-Continue reading on Medium »</blockquote>
+Continue reading on Code Like A Girl »</blockquote>

 <h3>2.
-Web Development Is Becoming a Real-Time Conversation - <a href="https://medium.com/@info_90965/web-development-is-becoming-a-real-time-conversation-ebfc5eac77e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 3-Argument Rule: How to Stop “Argument Bankruptcy” - <a href="https://levelup.gitconnected.com/the-3-argument-rule-how-to-stop-argument-bankruptcy-2a2ca1b4b12c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicholas Jull`**
+✍️ **posted by `Doogal Simpson`**

-<blockquote>For most of the internet’s history, building a website has followed the same rigid pattern: a design is created, the code is written, the…
+<blockquote>You are reading a file, trying to debug a critical issue.
+You stumble upon this line:
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>3.
-Don’t Let Large Uploads Crash Your Server: The 7-Line Flask Fix - <a href="https://python.plainenglish.io/dont-let-large-uploads-crash-your-server-the-7-line-flask-fix-8cec941b776c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+These 7 Python Projects Changed How I Think About Coding Forever - <a href="https://medium.com/top-python-libraries/these-7-python-projects-changed-how-i-think-about-coding-forever-66fc360de237?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dorian Sotpyrc`**
+✍️ **posted by `Asim Nasir`**

-<blockquote>Here’s the production death spiral I’ve seen more than once: a real user drags in a 300MB video, their mobile connection stalls mid-stream…
+<blockquote>I wish I had built them years earlier (and saved myself hundreds of hours)
-Continue reading on Python in Plain English »</blockquote>
+Continue reading on Top Python Libraries »</blockquote>

 <h3>4.
-Why I Just Fired My Entire Engineering Team (And Why You Should Too) - <a href="https://medium.com/@sruwhfew/why-i-just-fired-my-entire-engineering-team-and-why-you-should-too-58b9738aaa3e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Idea to the First Million BRL — A Solo SaaS Journey with moollypay.com - <a href="https://medium.com/@lucas_dev/from-idea-to-the-first-million-brl-a-solo-saas-journey-with-moollypay-com-459a7af0a757?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaxon Sterling`**
+✍️ **posted by `Lucas Germano`**

-<blockquote>The era of the “Code Artisan” is over.
-Why writing actual code is now a liability, and why div soup is delicious.
+<blockquote>If you search for a Brazilian‑focused checkout platform, the URL https://moollypay.com/ should appear at the top of the results.
+This post…
 Continue reading on Medium »</blockquote>

 <h3>5.
+Trying to Fix the Space Between Facebook Groups and Big Property Portals - <a href="https://medium.com/@censaylan/trying-to-fix-the-space-between-facebook-groups-and-big-property-portals-94c950b9420e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Cengiz Özşaylan`**

+<blockquote>If you’ve ever searched for a rental apartment in Skopje, you probably know the routine.
+Continue reading on Medium »</blockquote>

+<h3>6.
+From Frustration to Full Stack: How I Built sp2am.com and Learned Modern Web Development - <a href="https://medium.com/@shayaandar/from-frustration-to-full-stack-how-i-built-sp2am-com-and-learned-modern-web-development-215a9d0955e9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shayaan Dar`**

+<blockquote>The Problem That Started It All
+Continue reading on Medium »</blockquote>

+<h3>7.
+Stop Building Dashboards, Build Analytics That Tell You Something Real - <a href="https://medium.com/@theonyekachithompson/stop-building-dashboards-build-analytics-that-tell-you-something-real-dcf35d409167?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Israel Thompson`**

+<blockquote>Most “product analytics dashboards” looks great , lots of cards, graphs, trend lines.
+But here’s the uncomfortable truth:
+Continue reading on Medium »</blockquote>

-AWS Just Simplified CloudFront Pricing: How to Deploy a Secure Website from $0/month - <a href="https://aws.plainenglish.io/aws-just-simplified-cloudfront-pricing-how-to-deploy-a-secure-website-from-0-month-7eadfdfd5cd8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Rate Limiting Tiers: How to Build a Subscription-Based Rate Limiter in Symfony - <a href="https://medium.com/@laurentmn/rate-limiting-tiers-how-to-build-a-subscription-based-rate-limiter-in-symfony-7160ca1f0517?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amine The Cloud`**
+✍️ **posted by `laurentmn`**

-<blockquote>re:Invent 2025 was packed with exciting announcements.
-But many of us missed a major release :CloudFront flat-rate pricing plans!
+<blockquote>Build a Symfony rate limiter that adjusts API limits by subscription tier.
+Free users get 100 requests per hour.
+Premium users get 10,000.
-Continue reading on AWS in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>